-It is normal for mobile phones to heat up especially when performing very demanding tasks such as gaming, streaming live videos, running multiple background apps among many others.
+It is normal for mobile phones to heat up especially when performing very demanding tasks such as gaming, streaming live videos, and running multiple background apps.
 However, if your phone gets extremely hot (overheats), then that should concern you because it indicates that your phone is struggling to perform certain tasks.
 There are three main things that generate heat in a phone.
 They include the battery, screen, and CPU.
-So have you realized that your phone overheats so quality and you are wondering what could be the problem?
-If yes, then below are some of the reasons why you phone overheats so quickly.
+Below are some of the reasons why your phone overheats so quickly.

-Your phone can also overheat quickly if multiple apps are running on the background.
-Running multiple apps in the background at the same time not only consume a lot of RAM storage but they also overwork the CPU and drain battery power.
+Your phone can overheat quickly if multiple apps are running in the background.
+Running multiple apps in the background at the same time consumes a lot of RAM storage.
+This can lead to CPU overwork and battery drain.
 This can cause your phone to overheat.
-To prevent this, you need to ensure that you exit the app when you are done using to prevent them from running on the background.
+To prevent this, you need to ensure that you exit the app when you are done using it to prevent them from running in the background.

 Your mobile phone can overheat quickly if it is exposed to sunlight for a long period of time.
 This problem is common mostly during the summer season.
 If that is the case with your phone, then you should stop using it and move to a cold place to cool down.